MattF-NSIDC/sscce-quarto-slides-link-to-html-issue/README.md

 5. View the slide deck, and click the "Go home" link
 6. Observe the browser shows plaintext instead of expected HTML, and the URL bar says `/slides/test.qmd` instead of the expected `slides/test.html`.
+7. The issue can be resolved by editing `slides/test.qmd` to link to `/index.html` instead of `/index.qmd`. **NOTE**: This breaks the ability of Quarto to detect broken links (e.g. it will be happy with linking `/foo.html` even though that doesn't exist).